realmagicgreen/magicgreen11ty/src/content/articles/2018-05-18-xiaomi-electric-scooter.md

 ---
-name: Xiaomi Electric Scooter
+title: Xiaomi Electric Scooter
 subtitle: This convenient foldable scooter in now available in Indonesia
-description: XIAOMI Mijia 365  electric scooter comes with a dual-brake system.
-The front wheel has E-ABS anti-lock system, while the rear wheel uses mechanical disk brake.
-The braking distance can be shortened to 4 meters.
-Powered by 18650 lithium-ion battery pack with a battery capacity of 280 watts/hour and offering an overlong cruising distance of 30 km.
+description: "XIAOMI Mijia 365 electric scooter comes with a dual-brake system.
+The front wheel has E-ABS anti-lock system, while the rear wheel uses mechanical disk brake..."
+date: 2018-05-18
+published: true
 category: products
-tags: Bali commuting environment-friendly eco-friendly electric Indonesia
-image: /assets/p/posts/products/xiaomi-electric-scooter/xiaomi-electric-scooter.jpg
+tags: [article, Bali, commuting, environment-friendly, eco-friendly, electric, Indonesia]
+cover_image: ./images/products/xiaomi-electric-scooter/xiaomi-electric-scooter.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...